We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 The book is directed towards a scholarly audience familiar with Byzantium, but Kaldellis does try to improve readability by making references to the United States, including to diversity at his own Ohio State University and even stating “make Rome great again” (155).
 Kaldellis does make a mistake by saying that Maria of Amnia married Leo IV (in reality she married Leo’s son, Constantine VI), but this is a stark error in an otherwise very convincing study (171).
 His force in arguing for Roman ethnicity can occasionally be to the detriment of other agendas, such as when he says that Basil I’s (r.
 867-886 CE) “actual ancestry is irrelevant,” which might be the case for Romanland but certainly has value for other points, especially since there is proof of Basil using his Armenian ancestry for connections (192).
 These minor cautions, however, do not affect the overall value of Romanland as a soon to be seminal work on Byzantine/Roman ethnicity, empire, and nationalism.

 Kaldellis, Anthony.
 "Romanland: Ethnicity and Empire in Byzantium."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 09 Jan 2020.
+World History Encyclopedia.
+World History Encyclopedia, 09 Jan 2020.
 Web.
-23 Jan 2020.
+27 Feb 2021.